 @ Snow Farm, Willliamsburg, MA

 OCTOBER 12, 13 & 14, 2019

-During this three-day workshop, students will learn how to create a very elegant and wearable felted vest while applying different textural and printing techniques.
-During the first two days, students will learn how to design the surface of the silk with paints and inks by printing, stamping, rubbing, carving stamps, painting, writing and stenciling.
-During the remaining two days, students will be able to use all the material they have designed to make a seamless and reversible nuno felted vest.
-Students will learn how to nuno felt and how to work with different layers of silk and wool to create an interesting gradation of colors on both surfaces of the vest, maintaining their original design as a focal point.
-The workshop will end with a demonstration of different possibilities for creating several closures for the vest.
+During this three-day workshop students will learn how to create an elegant and wearable felted vest, while applying different textural and layout techniques.
+Students will make a seamless and reversible nuno felted vest, while learning how to nuno felt and work with different layers of silk and wool to create an interesting gradation of colors on both surfaces of the vest, maintaining their original design as a focal point.
+The workshop will end with a demonstration that shows how to create several possible closures for the vest.

 During this experimental three-day workshop, participants will learn how to create a wall piece, approximately 18” x 24”, while applying different textural, stitching and dyeing methods.
 During the three days participants will learn how to create a basic piece of felt and we will discuss the different techniques behind “painting with wool” and how to incorporate it into their pieces.
 Participant also will learn how modify the look of their cloths with a few natural dyeing techniques, and how to design their surface with rust, a fantastic natural dye process where the rust (iron oxide) acts as a coloring agent.